 - Precuts.
 Another suggestion for a beginner quilting pattern is one that is made using precuts. (keep reading to learn more about precut fabrics.)

-Quilt Patterns with Precuts
+Easy Quilt Patterns with Precuts

 I personally love using precuts as they can cut your cutting and prep time in half!